German Foreign Minister Maas slams 'massive' attacks on Israel | DW | 20.05.2021

 He is holding meetings with Defence Minister Benny Gantz and President Reuven Rivlin, in addition to Netanyahu and Ashkenazi.

-Maas will join Ashkenazi on a visit to Petah Tikva to the east of Tel Aviv to view a building struck by a missile.
+Maas also joined Ashkenazi on a visit to Petah Tikva to the east of Tel Aviv to view a building struck by a missile.

+Germany's Foreign Minister Heiko Maas visited a rocket-hit house with Israel Foreign Minister Gabi Ashkenazi

 He will also meet separately with Palestinian President Mahmoud Abbas.

-DW reporter Dana Regev in Israel posted photographs of the house that Maas will visit later on Thursday.
+DW reporter Dana Regev in Israel posted photographs of the house ahead of the visit.

 Germany's position on the Israel-Palestinian conflict